Configure Claims Matching with Okta IDV Standard

 2. Filter by Pending review.

-3. Open the session and review the claims match result alongside the captured ID and selfie.
+3. Open the session and review the claims match result alongside the

 4. Click Approve or Reject, and add a note for audit purposes.